ebi-ait/ingest-kube-deployment/README.md

 6. Apply each of the kubernetes deployment configs in submission-service and validation-service.
 Be sure to do the service-...-deploy.yml configs in kube-deployment/submission-service first: `kubectl apply -f <yml config>`
 7. Confirm that the Ingestion Service submission API is accessible.
 Run `minikube service ingest-service-api --url` and browse to the /api endpoint on the returned URL

+### Modifying a component's source code and redeploying
+1. Run `./gradlew assemble in the root of the source repository`
+2. Run step 4 as above to ensure that the image is built into the Minikube registry
+3. Run `docker build -t <repository-name>:latest -f localdevDockerfile .`
+4. Redeploy the component on kubernetes: `kubectl apply -f <component deploy yml config>`

 ## Dev deployment (aws)
 1. Set up a kubernetes cluster on AWS using kops: [https://github.com/kubernetes/kops/blob/master/docs/aws.md](https://github.com/kubernetes/kops/blob/master/docs/aws.md)
 2. Once the cluster has been set up and verified, `cd` into kube-deployment/dev